newchuyalong/libgdx-learning/Sprite-animation.md

-# fixme: gcode links, most all deprecated articles have them.

 Sprite animation is the technique used to create the illusion of movement using static images.
 This article describes how to create animations with libGdx.

 ## Details ##